 Where Betterment wins: if you want goal-based planning across multiple goals (retirement + college + house) without the explicit women-focused angle, Betterment is the category standard.

-Where Betterment doesn't win: no spend-to-own.
-No Trump Account routing.
+Where Betterment doesn't win: no spend-to-own — no ownership of the specific brands you shop at.
 The percentage fee is small for large balances but noticeable for small ones.

 What's mostly marketing